-Popular local food in Saga, also being loved as home cooking by the locals, Shishirian rice is flavored beef with tomatos and lettuce on top of rice.
+Popular local specialty in Saga, also being loved as a home cooking meal, Shishirian Rice is a meal consisting of flavored beef with tomatoes and lettuce on top of rice.
 You can try Shishirian rice at about 40 restaurants in Saga city.

 Where to eat: Cafe Ariyume

 Open 8am – 5pm (weekdays), 8.30am – 5pm (Saturdays)